The United States excels at giving people lots of political titles. The President has at least 7 different roles that he plays.

 Roles of the President

-There are many names for the President of the USA depending on his role at the time.
+There are many names for the US President, depending on his role at that time.

-One of these roles is Chief of State, but what does this mean?
+One of these is the Chief of State role, but what does this mean?

 What is the Chief of State?

-Simply put, Chief of State is another term for Head of State.
-The President adopts this role when acting as a representative of the US on foreign visits or at major events.
+Chief of State is another term for Head of State.
+For example, the President acts as a representative of the US on foreign visits or at major events.

-The role also gives him the chance to enjoy and hold lavish state visits.
+The role of Head of State also allows him to enjoy and hold lavish state visits.

-Once a candidate is inaugurated as President of the United States, they actually take on several different roles.
+Once a candidate is inaugurated as President of the United States, they take on several roles.

-- To either sign or veto legislation presented to them.
+- To either sign bills or veto legislation presented to them.